Install Node.js, npm, and VS Code

 $ brew install node@8 ==> Downloading https://email@example.com_sierra.bottle.tar.gz ######################################################################## 100.0% ==> Pouring firstname.lastname@example.org_sierra.bottle.tar.gz ==> Caveats This formula is keg-only, which means it was not symlinked into /usr/local, because this is an alternate version of another formula.
 If you need to have this software first in your PATH run: echo 'export PATH="/usr/local/opt/node@8/bin:$PATH"' >> ~/.bash_profile For compilers to find this software you may need to set: LDFLAGS: -L/usr/local/opt/node@8/lib CPPFLAGS: -I/usr/local/opt/node@8/include ==> Summary 🍺 /usr/local/Cellar/node@8/8.11.2: 4,430 files, 47MB

 This installs the latest version of Node.js 8, which means the latest minor.patch release only.
-Note: if the version you install is not the current version of Node.js (even if it is the active LTS), it will be a “keg-only” install.
+If the version you install is not the current version of Node.js (even if it is the active LTS), it will be a “keg-only” install.
 See “What does keg-only mean?” in the Homebrew FAQ for more info.

 Going forward, to upgrade Node.js use: